mend/renovate-ce-ee/docs/configuration-options.md

 **`MEND_RNV_CRON_JOB_SCHEDULER_HOT`**: [Enterprise Only] Runs all activate and new repositories.
 Defaults to hourly (0 * * * *)
   * Runs repos: new, activated

-Note: An `activated` repository is one that has onboarded and also <u>accepted at least one Renovate PR</u>.
+Note: An `activated` repository is one that has onboarded and also accepted at least one Renovate PR.

 Note: This option overrides the deprecated MEND_RNV_CRON_JOB_SCHEDULER flag.